 Unexplained Recovery: Subverted when he reappears on the Fugue Plane.
 You did kill him in the Academy, but since you're attacking the plane of existence that serves as the afterlife's sorting area for souls and he's a priest of the god of death, his presence is hardly odd.

-Used to Be a Sweet Kid: He was Akachi's twin brother, Evechi.
-Akachi gave him the nickname "Ahrraman", which meant "laughter", when they were both children, because Evechi was always cheerful and laughing, even during solemn masses and sermons.
-That bright little boy is one of the very last things left of Akachi himself, but only in memory and dreams.
+Used to Be a Sweet Kid: He was Akachi's twin brother, Eveshi.
+Akachi gave him the nickname "Ahrraman", which meant "laughter", when they were both children, because Eveshi was always giggling, even during solemn masses and sermons.
+That bright little boy is one of the very last things left of Akachi, but only in memory and dreams.
 Araman himself has long crushed out any light or sweetness in his personality.

 The Slumbering Coven

 A coven of Rashemi hags who gather dreams and ancient knowledge.
 While undeniably evil and depraved, most of the people of the nation grudgingly accept their presence due to their wealth of ancient knowledge.
 The Knight-Captain's party is directed to visit them as a source of information about the Spirit Eater curse, but the Coven, fearing that the Captain will lose control of the curse and devour them, betray the party and dump them in a prison under the lake.The Coven turns out to be directly responsible for Gann's childhood abandonment.
-When it was discovered that Gann's mother had sired a child with a human, and worse, loved both the man in question and the child, the Coven offered her a choice between the lives of her child or her lover.
-She chose to spare her son, and was forced to eat her love alive, the act of which drove her completely insane.
-Needless to say, Gann is less than pleased to discover this, and insists that they be killed.
-The Coven attempts to dissuade the Captain from this, claiming that killing them would rob the world of priceless knowledge and beauty, but ultimately the Captain decides whether they live or die.
-In either case, the Coven do end up telling the party their next destination: Thaymount Academy.Associated Tropes:
+When it was discovered that Gann's mother had sired a child with a human, and worse, loved both the man in question and the child, the Coven offered her a choice between the life of her child or that of her lover.
+She chose to spare her son, and was forced to eat her lover alive, the act of which drove her completely insane.
+Gann is less than pleased to discover this and insists that they die, but the Coven claims that their deaths would rob the world of priceless knowledge and beauty.
+Ultimately the Captain chooses their fate.
+In either case, the Coven do end up telling the party the next destination: Thaymount Academy.Associated Tropes: